quantom-collab/tiktaalik/README.md

 ```
 to import the package in Python.

-The examples script `examples.py` provided with the package
+The examples script `examples/examples.py` provided with the package
 provides demonstrations of how to use tiktaalik.
+After tiktaalik has been installed, just run the examples script
+to see tiktaalik in action.

 # Recent updates

+### April XX, 2025

+The build system was refactored to use scikit-build instead of numpy.distutils,
+since the latter is discontinued as of Python 3.12.
+In addition to the package being future-proofed, it is now easier to install,
+and the installation is managed by pip.

 ### February 18, 2025